DarrenSJZ/FYP/README.md

 ## ASR Models

-Each ASR model runs in its own isolated virtual environment.
+Each ASR model runs as an independent microservice in its own isolated virtual environment.
 To use a specific model:

 1. Navigate to the model directory:
    ```bash